JOURNEYS WITH A SMARTPHONE

 Nagaland

-Famed for its numerous tribal groups, their wild disposition, head-hunting and flamboyant attire made them rightly feared, Nagaland is one of only three states in India with a Christian majority.
+Famed for its numerous tribal groups, their wild disposition, head-hunting and flamboyant attire, Nagaland is one of only three states in India with a Christian majority.

 HANGING OUT WITH THE HEADHUNTERS